-EDUC 5250: Resource Allocation for Curriculum Implementation: 3 credits
+Resource Allocation EDUC 5250: Curriculum Implementation: 3 credits

 In this course, students will analyze the basic concepts of human resources processes and responsibilities and their importance in curriculum implementation.
 They will promote equal opportunities and acceptance of diversity.
 They will evaluate the role and competencies of the educator in a dynamic, competitive, and current environment.
 They will responsibly interpret federal and state laws related to human resources and curriculum in contemporary educational organizations.